BrianDouglasIE/BrianDouglasIE.github.io/posts/slurp-1.0.md

 tags: [java]
 ---

 Introducing Slurp 1.0.
 Slurp is a task runner for Java.
-It allows tasks. aka `Runnable` instances to be executed.
+It allows tasks, aka `Runnable` instances to be executed.

 <!-- more -->